The Normal Distribution for Data Scientists — Explained.

 The shape of the Normal Distribution curve is based on the mean and standard deviation of the sample; the curve will be centered and symmetric around the mean and stretched by the standard deviation.

 The PDF curve never crosses or touches the x-axis; therefore, it is non-zero across the entire real line.
-This means, the normal distribution can give you the probability of any event happening, but as it gets farther from the mean, its probability of happening will be closer and closer to zero.
+This means the normal distribution can give you the probability of any event happening, but as it gets farther from the mean, its probability of happening will be closer and closer to zero.

 The Empirical Rule (68–95–99.7% rule) states that, in a normal distribution, almost all data lies within 3 standard deviations of the mean.
-This comes very handily when you are trying to identify outliers in your data or even as a way to check the distribution’s normality.
+This comes very handy when you are trying to identify outliers in your data or even as a way to check the distribution’s normality.